TL;DR

 1. Dangerous Activity or Defective Product

-The defendant manufactured, sold, distributed, or engaged in something inherently risky.
+The defendant manufactured, sold, distributed, or engaged in an activity that created a legally recognized risk of harm.

 2. Actual Injury